danishprakash/danishpraka.sh/_posts/2022-11-12-dockerfile-practices.md

 1. While installing packages, specify each per line for better diffs & readability.
 2. Use empty lines.
 Group sets of instructions based on functionality.
 3. Break chained commands and start the next line with an `&&`.
-3. Employ comments only if necessary.
+3. Make use of comments only if necessary.

 {% highlight text linenos %}
 ...